tonytvo/blog-generator/content/blog/the-most-important-thing-summary/index.md

 - Avoiding big losses means building a portfolio to protect from the possibility of unlikely terrible losses occurring.
 - On asset correlation: "The failure to correctly anticipate co-movement within a portfolio is a critical source of investment error."

+- george soros and reflexitity:
+  - "financial markets, far from accurately reflecting all the available knowledge, always provide a distorted view of reality.
+This is the principle of fallibility.
+The degree of distortion may vary from time to time.
+Sometimes, it's quite insignificant, at other times, it is quite pronounced.
+  - "Every bubble has 2 components: an underlying trend that prevails in reality and a misconception relating to that trend.
+When a positive feedback develops between the trend and the misconception, a boom-bust process is set in motion.
+The process is liable to be tested by negative feedback along the way, and if it is strong enough to survive these tests, both the trend and the misconception will be reinforced."

 - Lessons from a Crisis:
   - Too much capital availability makes money flow to the wrong places.
   - When capital goes where it shouldn’t, bad things happen.